 It's one of the most difficult questions asked of us in virtually everything we do.
 Beyond the need to make a living and support ourselves and families, why do we work in the fields we've chosen?
 Why do we choose our friends, our life partners?
 Why do we choose the products we buy and political parties we support (these days, they're kind of the same)?
 What are the implications for us all facing a series of existential crises like climate change, political anarchy and hyper economic wealth disparities?
 Can't we all seem to get a long?

 By profession, I'm a strategist helping companies, both for-profit and non-profit, navigate radical change.
 For more years than I'm going to admit, I've lived at the razor's edge of the most profound period of transformation in human history since the Industrial Revolution.
 As a "digital immigrant," I remember three TV networks and the "clicker."
 On my desk at my first job as a journalist was an IBM Selectric and carbon paper.
 Magazine type was set, put down on with wax and edited with X-Acto blades.
 My first mobile phone made Maxwell Smart's shoe phone seem petite.
 I shot bricks of Tri-X with a Nikon F2.

 The journey from quaint analog to genomics and emerging A/I and Augmented Reality defines my life path.
 I've been personally digitized not out of jobs, but out of professions.
 At least three, to be precise.
 So I'm fascinated -- no, to be more accurate -- obsessed with trying to make sense of this consequential period of time.
-Welcome to the Anthropocene.
+Welcome to the Anthroposeen.